Reinvest24 review. Is it a good platform to invest in?

 How does Reinvest24 work

-Reinvest24 is a new player on the real estate crowdfunding market from Estonia.
+Reinvest24 is a new player in the real estate crowdfunding market from Estonia.
 It lets you buy shares of residential and commercial properties and receive rental income for life.

-You can start investing on the platform from 100 EUR.
+You can start investing in the platform from 100 EUR.
 The maximum amount is the total price of the property.

 Reinvest24 does the valuation of the properties and then puts them up for funding on the platform.

-If funding round fails, the funds will be returned to the investors who invested in the property.
-From what I’ve seen, one property was listed since September 2018 and was still accepting funding 4 months later, so I’m not really sure when a funding round fails.
+If the funding round fails, the funds will be returned to the investors who invested in the property.
+From what I’ve seen, some properties are still accepting funding 4 months after they started funding, so I’m not really sure when a funding round fails.

 If the funding is successful, the property is incorporated into an SPV (Special Purpose Vehicle), essentially a subsidiary company that separates the investment from the assets of Reinvest24.